AI prompts

 ## Generate features

-* Feature functions get additional parameters like windows from the config section
+* Feature generation functions get additional parameters like windows from the config section

-* The same features must be used for on-line feature generation (in the service when they are generated for a micro-batch) and off-line feature generation.
+* The same features must be used in online (stream) mode (in the service when they are applied to a micro-batch) and offline mode.
+This is guaranteed by design

 ## Generate labels